top of page

 Businesses must calculate and pay federal income tax based on entity type:

-• C-Corporations: Taxed at corporate level
+• C-Corporations: Taxed at the corporate level.

-• S-Corps & LLCs: Typically pass-through taxation
+• S-Corps & LLCs: Typically pass-through taxation.

 Estimated quarterly taxes must be paid to avoid penalties.
 Annual corporate income tax returns (Form 1120 / 1120-S) must be filed on time.